aiven/devportal/docs/products/kafka/kafka-connect/howto/mqtt-sink-connector.rst

-Create a MQTT sink connector
+Create an MQTT sink connector
 ==============================

 The `MQTT sink connector <https://docs.lenses.io/5.0/integrations/connectors/stream-reactor/sinks/mqttsinkconnector/>`_ copies messages from an Apache Kafka® topic to an MQTT queue.